 Over dinner, our conversations were a bit more weighted than the previous night, for all of us had been profoundly touched by the experience.
 The next day, as we made the long drive out of the desert, I was lost in thought staring out the window, when I saw what looked like dinosaurs approaching in the distance.
 As we neared, an endless herd of camels crossed around our car, dozens and dozens making their daily journey across the Sahara.
 We stepped out of the car and stood there mesmerized as they passed by.
 My eyes filled with tears as I tried to open them wide enough to take in the full breadth of the moment.
 This memory?
 It will go right alongside my day with the elephants in Chiang Mai as one of those defining travel moments that truly touch your soul.

 Thank you to Willow & Blair for giving me the opportunity to share these humbling experiences with other likeminded women, it truly is the most rewarding ‘work’ I could ever imagine.
-If you’d like to come on our next journey to Marrakech & the Sahara in October 2018, you can sign up at Willow & Blair’s website or email me directly at email@example.com.
+If you’d like to come on our next journey to Marrakech & the Sahara, email me at firstname.lastname@example.org.
 I would be honored to have you join us.

 Some selfie outtakes: